Vraj-38/credit-parser/RAILWAY_DEPLOYMENT.md

 3. **Deploy:**
    - Railway will build and deploy your frontend
    - Note the generated URL (e.g., `https://your-frontend-name.railway.app`)

+### 3. Alternative: Deploy from Root Directory

+If you want to deploy from the root directory, you need to:

+1. **For Backend Service:**
+   - Set root directory to project root
+   - Set build context to `backend/`
+   - Railway will use `backend/Dockerfile`

+2. **For Frontend Service:**
+   - Set root directory to project root
+   - Set build context to `frontend/`
+   - Railway will use `frontend/Dockerfile`

 ### 3. Environment Variables